refinedev/refine/documentation/docs/api-references/providers/data-provider.md

 })
 ```

 It will take the API URL as a parameter and an optional HTTP client.
-We will use **axios** as default HTTP client.
+We will use **axios** as the default HTTP client.

 <br/>

 ### `create`

-Creates a single item in a resource.
+This method allows us to create a single item in a resource.

 ```ts title="dataProvider.ts"
 const SimpleRestDataProvider = (